 Advantages of the FlexHeater® Technology

-Outstanding performance in difficult matrices, such as crystalline bedrock and highly saline environments
+- Outstanding performance in difficult matrices, such as crystalline bedrock and saline environments

-- Drilling small diameter bore holes saves money and allows applications at sites with difficult access
+- Small diameter bore holes save money and allow installation at sites with difficult access